The Australian and New Zealand Association of Bellringers: Functions

 Aside from regular religious services, ringing is often conducted for special occasions such as state funerals, anniversaries, memorials and other locally or nationally significant events.
 For example, there was a national simultaneous ringing of bells in celebration of the centenary of the Federation of Australia on 1 January 2001.
 ANZAB is affiliated with the Central Council of Church Bell Ringers, founded in 1891 and based in the United Kingdom.
 While most bells are hung in churches, there is no expectation of religious affiliation among the ringers themselves.

 ANZAB has branches in most Australian states, and these branches foster and encourage ringing at a local level through education and training.
 The branches organise regional ringing events, such as striking competitions, local advanced ringing sessions, and inter-tower visits and tours.
 ANZAB itself holds an annual ringing festival in conjunction with its Annual General Meeting.
 The location of the festival changes from year to year and is usually held in locations where two or more towers are easily accessible.

 ANZAB publishes a quarterly journal, Ringing Towers, containing articles of general interest to bellringers, reports of social and ringing events in Australia and New Zealand, and all Quarter Peals and Peals rung for ANZAB or in ANZAB territory.
 The state branches also publish newsletters or websites related to their activities.
 In recognition of the lifesaving cardiopulmonary resuscitation (CPR) provided to Alan Coates who suffered a heart-attack while ringing in 2015, ANZAB now provides for first-aid and CPR training for two members in each tower.

 ANZAB members also ring changes on handbells, a practice which was popularised in the United Kingdom during the Second World War when church bells were not allowed to be rung.
-As Carillon bells are not rung in full-circle style they are not affiliated with, and have been criticised by, ANZAB.
+As Carillon bells are not rung in full-circle style they are not affiliated with ANZAB.
+While historically change ringers have been somewhat hostile to the carillon, ANZAB has maintained a friendly relationship with carillonneurs who have performed at ANZAB events such as the 2016 Festival in Bathurst, due to the proximity between the Bathurst War Memorial Carillon and the change-ringing bell tower of All Saint's Cathedral.